-According to the Investors in People Wellbeing at Work survey over a quarter (29%) of those in full-time employment in the UK are unhappy in their job.
+According to our Wellbeing at Work survey over a quarter (29%) of those in full-time employment in the UK are unhappy in their job.
 More than one in five workers (23%) ‘pulled a sickie’ in the last year, and 6% did so more than five times.
 So here are some of the best ways to make your wellbeing healthy again:

-What would help your employees to balance career success with a positive personal life?
-Each company will be different in where it can improve and how operational needs can be balanced with greater flexibility.
-Early consultation is crucial to gain trust and get it right.
+What would help your people balance their career success with a positive personal life?
 Collect information through team feedback, surveys, focus groups and interviews.

-Consolidated hours see normal full time hours worked over four days, instead of five, whilst annualised hours spread the contractual requirements across the whole year – allowing for more hours in busier periods and more time off during quieter months.
+Why not consolidate normal full-time hours worked over four days, instead of five?
+Or spread the contractual requirements across the whole year – allowing for more hours in busier periods and more time off during quieter months.

-Divide the responsibilities of one job between two people or introduce term-time only contracts.
-It might attract skilled parents who need to care for their children during school holiday periods.
-Pay can be averaged to 12 equal monthly instalments or paid only for time worked.
+Divide the responsibilities of one job between two people or introduce term-time only contracts to attract skilled parents who need to care for their children during school holidays periods.

 Flexible working is on the increase.
-Flexitime offers your people the chance to work ‘core’ hours.
-Outside of these, employees are then responsible for managing their workload in the hours of their choosing.
-It gives increased responsibility and freedom to manage their workload outside of these hours.
-This goes a long way towards helping them to balance their private and personal life effectively.
+Offer people the chance to work core hours and the responsibility and freedom to manage their workload outside of these hours.
+This goes a long way towards helping them to balance their private and personal life.

-Allowing staff to carry out their duties either wholly or partially from home can help them to manage their work and home commitments.
+Let people work wholly or partially from home in order to manage their work and home commitments.

-Help out employees with children by offering childcare vouchers to make it easier to manage work and family commitments.
-Having an on-site crèche that works around your employees’ hours is also a great way to reduce stress and time commitments for your people.
+Offer people childcare vouchers to make it easier to manage work and family commitments.
+Or provide a creche at work to reduce stress and time commitments for your people.

-Create online spaces or resources which provide access to stress counselling, worklife balance hints and tips, access to concierge services or advice on anything from finding schools to setting up dependent care.
+Offer access to stress counselling, work-life balance hints and tips, access to concierge services or advice on anything from finding schools to setting up dependent care.

-Attract skilled female workers to your company by offering maternity provisions in excess of those required by law.
-Examples include higher pay whilst on leave, extended leave options and returner bonuses.
+Attract skilled female workers to your company by offering even more maternity cover than required by law, including higher pay whilst on leave, extended leave options and returner bonuses.

-Introduce a facility to carry out health checks and provide advice on health issues.
+Introduce health checks and provide advice on health issues.
 This could be in-house or through a local provider.

-Taking work-life balance seriously and integrating it into your culture is crucial to its success.
-Include how a better work-life balance for employees benefits both individuals and the company in your business plan.
-It sends out the right message to your senior team, board, partners and investors.
+It’s time to take work-life balance seriously and integrate it into your company culture.
+A better work-life balance benefits both individuals and the company.
+And It sends out the right message to your senior team, board, partners and investors.

-Demonstrate to managers how flexible working can enhance their team’s effectiveness.
-Ensure managers are trained in how to successfully implement and manage positive changes within their teams – it will require counselling, decisionmaking, evaluating, mentoring and communication skills.
+Flexible working can really boost a team’s effectiveness.
+So make sure managers are trained to introduce positive changes within their teams – they’ll need counselling, decision-making, evaluating, mentoring and communication skills.

-You’ve spent time and effort developing solutions that meet the needs of your employees – so make sure they know all about the great new resources and initiatives they’re entitled to.
+You’ve spent time and effort developing solutions that meet the needs of your people – so make sure they know all about the great new resources and initiatives they’re entitled to.

-Make sure everyone is seen to be striving for a healthy work-life balance.
-If managers stay in the office until 8pm every evening and take no time off to balance, they are not setting a good example for others to follow.
+Make sure everyone is striving for a healthy work-life balance.
+If people stay in the office until 8pm every evening, they aren’t setting a great example for others to follow.

-Managers must be encouraged to carefully plan flexible working so the team as a whole are not disadvantaged.
-Provide technical support and an open door for discussions of concerns and problems.
-Work-life balance options should be protected as part of the normal working culture for everyone and not the prerogative of only some groups.
+Plan flexible working so the team as a whole are not disadvantaged.
+Offer an open door for discussions of concerns and problems.
+Work-life balance options should be for everyone, not just the prerogative of some groups.